Antique 1930s Large German Vtg Easter Candy Container, Chicken On Nest W Chicks

 The hidden chicks in the nest are a huge bonus, and make the set remarkable!
 You won't be disappointed.
 The information below is not necessary, but I include it if you are interested.
 Feel free to skip, as it's just informational about German candy containers, in general.

 So, in 1938 Germany invaded Poland.
 This was getting toward the end of the Great Depression, which started in 1930, and was world wide.
 Candy containers, before 1930, were hand made and extremely elaborate.
 After, they became increasingly less elaborate, using less expensive raw materials, until they pretty much stopped at the invasion of Poland.
+For the most part, the candy containers were made, in the Erzgebirge Region, by hand, as a cottage industry by various families in that area.
+The Erzgebirge region encompassed what was later West Germany AND East Germany, and sometimes some of the surrounding small countries.

 The Erzgebirge region is in the Thurgian Mountains (Ore Mountains), which was home to generations of families making pieces like this.
 The families each had their own designs and tools, so while the pieces always look similar, they were also different, depending on the artist.
 Some of those families are still in business today.
 Regarding the marks and a bit of history - if it was to be exported, it was marked "Germany" until 1945.